Mitch Garver Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.39 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers' 4.36 team ERA ranks 19th across all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs surrendered (92 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (94 total, 1.2 per game).

-- The left-hander last appeared on Wednesday against the Kansas City Royals, when he tossed six innings, allowing two earned runs while giving up six hits.
+- His most recent time out came on Tuesday, April 11 against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while giving up six hits.

-- In 14 games this season, the 32-year-old has amassed a 5.63 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.